AnyOldName3/ModOrganizer-to-OpenMW/README.md

 ## Note:

 When this readme was written, the latest Mod Organizer release was 2.1.1, but this has issues with the Python plugin interface (and you had to manually find and install a plugin to make Morrowind work).
-These issues should be resolved by the release after this, but some of these fixes haven't even made it to an internal testing build as of 2018-03-19.
+These issues will be resolved by the release after this, but these fixes are only available in a pre-release internal testing build as of 2018-03-21.
-If MO 2.1.1 is still the latest release, you'll probably have to build your own Mod Organizer to use this.
+If MO 2.1.1 is still the latest release, you'll probably have to visit the Mod Organizer Discord server to get a beta build to use this.

 ## Future possibilities